Beaver Wars: Course of war

 The French decided to become directly involved in the conflict.
-The Huron and the Iroquois had an estimated 25,000 to 30,000 members each.
-The Hurons and Susquehannocks formed an alliance to counter Iroquois aggression in 1647, and their warriors greatly outnumbered those of the Iroquois.
-The Hurons tried to break the Iroquois Confederacy by negotiating a separate peace with the Onondaga and Cayuga tribes, but the other tribes intercepted their messengers and ended the negotiations.
+The Wendat and the Iroquois had an estimated 25,000 to 30,000 members each.
+The Wendat and Susquehannocks formed an alliance to counter Iroquois aggression in 1647, and their warriors greatly outnumbered those of the Iroquois.
+The Wendat tried to break the Iroquois Confederacy by negotiating a separate peace with the Onondaga and Cayuga tribes, but the other tribes intercepted their messengers and ended the negotiations.
 During the summer of 1647, there were several small skirmishes between the tribes, but a more significant battle occurred in 1648 when the two Algonquin tribes passed a fur convoy through an Iroquois blockade.
 They succeeded and inflicted high casualties on the Iroquois.
 In the early 1650s, the Iroquois began attacking the French themselves, although some of the Iroquois tribes had peaceful relations with them, notably the Oneida and Onondaga tribes.
 They were under control of the Mohawks, however, who were the strongest tribe in the Confederation and had animosity towards the French presence.
 After a failed peace treaty negotiated by Chief Canaqueese, Iroquois moved north into New France along Lake Champlain and the Richelieu River, attacking and blockading Montreal.
 By 1650, they controlled the area from the Virginia Colony in the south up to the St. Lawrence.
 In the west, the Iroquois had driven the Algonquin-speaking Shawnee out of the Ohio Country and seized control of the Illinois Country as far west as the Mississippi River.
 In January 1666, the French invaded the Iroquois and took Chief Canaqueese prisoner.
 In September, they proceeded down the Richelieu but were unable to find an Iroquois army, so they burned their crops and homes.
 Many Iroquois died from starvation in the following winter.
 During the following years, the Iroquois strengthened their confederacy to work more closely and create an effective central leadership, and the five tribes ceased fighting among themselves by the 1660s.
 They also easily coordinated military and economic plans, and they increased their power as a result.